operasoftware/devopera/articles/_posts/2015-04-22-wifi-ble-javascript.md

 - [Wikipedia](http://en.wikipedia.org/wiki/Capacitor)
 - [Capacitors](http://docs.spark.io/shields/#setting-up-the-shield-2-electrolytic-capacitor-100uf-5)

-**Tip:** Capacitors have polarity.
+**Tip:** The capacitor used in this example has polarity.
 On the plastic above one of the pins you’ll see a light colored strip with a negative sign `–` on it.
 Always connect that pin to GND pins or rails.

 <figure block="figure">
 	<img elem="media" src="{{ page.id }}/img/capacitor.jpg">